-Continuation on the course depends on your satisfactory progress, so you should take very seriously any warnings expressed by your supervisor(s) that you are not progessing at the
+Continuation on the course depends on your satisfactory progress, so you should take very seriously any warnings expressed by your supervisor(s) that you are not progessing at the expected rate.

-Comment [GT1]: Why do we require more meetings for PT students than FT ones? expected rate.
 You should also bring to their attention, in good time, any problems that are seriously affecting your progress, before the situation becomes too serious.